ioBroker/ioBroker.js-controller/docs/en/downloads/ioBroker_Image_OdroidC2_20190209_stretch.md

 Since it may have been some time since the image was created at the time of the download, you should first check whether there are already updates to the adapters already installed and the js controller (see tab Hosts).

-In addition to the smallest possible size of an image, this is also the reason that only a few adapters are already pre-installed.
+In addition to the smallest possible size of an image, this is also the reason that only a few adapters are already preinstalled.

 In such cases always first run the js-controller via the console according to the instructions in the tab Hosts, then if necessary the adapter Admin and then all other adapters.